 Back in time: Best time travel movies

 Still with us?
-Good, because by the end of the film, Kyle isn’t – dying at the hands of the Terminator – leaving Sarah to save herself and raise John.
+Good, because by the end of the film, Kyle isn’t!
+Dying at the hands of the Terminator, he leaves Sarah to save herself and raise John.

 Terminator 2: Judgement Day (1991)

 Following the events of the first movie, John (Edward Furlong) is now a teenage rebel while Sarah – who justifiably became a mite paranoid after the events of the first film – is in a mental hospital.
 Why?
 Well, no one believes poor Sarah’s warnings about the coming machine war (not even John), or at least they don’t until the Terminators return.

 Terminators?
 With an ‘S’?
 Yes, that’s right, this time there are two Terminators, but only one of which is played by Schwarzenegger this time.

 The hunt is on: Predator movies in order